CampbellCrowley/SpikeyBot-Discord/docs/README.md

 **Kind**: inner method of [<code>Music</code>](#Music)
 **Returns**: <code>boolean</code> - If the music was actully resumed.
-False if the music is already playing or nothing is playing.
+False if the music is already playing or nothing is playing or the bot is alone in a channel.
 **Access**: private

 | Param | Type | Description |